Diminished Value Claims in New York

 In that case, the court increased an earlier award of more than $7,000 for repairs to the plaintiff’s vehicle by $2,000 for the inherent diminished value of its market value.

-How Do I Calculate Diminished Value in New York?
+How Do I Calculate Diminished Value?

 Most insurance companies calculate the diminished value in a car accident by using a formula that originated in a 2001 Georgia case involving State Farm auto insurance.
 It is known as the 17c Diminished Value Formula.

 Using the 17c Diminished Value Formula, you would:

 2. Calculate 10% of the NADA or Blue Book value.
 This is the maximum an insurance company is likely to pay on the claim.